Booked an early season Voyage? How many jumpers should you pack?

 1. Sail a boat with blocks and tackles to pull

 You signed up for an activity holiday, so lets move it baby.
-Go for plenty of moving around being useful and sailor like on big flat decks to keep you generating heat.
+Go for plenty of moving around being useful and sailor-like to keep you generating heat.
 You can only keep the heat in with clothing if you are warm to start with.

-2. Wear a woolen hat and bring two spares.
+2. Wear a woollen hat and bring a spare.

 Gone are the days when this always meant itchy head.
 Try merino wool or chunky knits with fleece lining.
 Make sure they will stay on your head in a strong wind.
 Baseball hats are for baseball.
 Save your haircut till you come home or grow a beard.